 As the family drifted apart, Bunny put her faith in God and fought for her daughter’s life.
-Turtle Shells: Heading Through Cancer, a mother’s gripping memoir, is sure to tug at heart strings as she recounts her daughter’s battle against brain cancer and her fight to be happy again.
+Letting Nicki Go, a mother’s gripping memoir, is sure to tug at heart strings as she recounts her daughter’s battle against brain cancer and her fight to be happy again.

 Carly Anne Driscoll was a major impact to the underground music scene.
 She had a smile that was constant and infectious even throughout her grueling battle with RMS (rhabdomysarcoma).
 Carly influenced everyone to never give up.
 She possessed charisma, artistic ability and courage!